Cost

 Developers typically pay to construct roads, utilities, and other infrastructure within a development.
 New residents pay utility rates, fire service fees, and property taxes.
 Those payments help fund some of the infrastructure and services needed to support growth.

-How Taxpayers Are Picking Up the Tab
+Taxpayers Pick Up the Tab for Maintenance

 Meridian Will Require a Major Public Investment